ybdarrenwang/DuplicatedPhotoFinder/README.md

 Duplicated Photo Finder
 =======================
+Find, browse and manually remove similare photos in a folder.

-This application is for finding and removing (not yet implemented) similare photos the user has taken consecutively.
-For now it is assumed that the file names of the photos follow chronological order, and this application only checks if adjacent photos are duplicates.
+Note for now the use case scenario is assumed to be that, the user takes similar photos consecutively for later choose and edit purpose.
+Therefore this application only checks if adjacent photos are duplicates.

 The user can choose between the 3 below as the measure of image difference:
 1. SIFT & K-Means based cosine distance (default)